milkyware/milkyware.github.io/_drafts/2025-09-01-automating-dependency-updates.md

 This configuration allows you to tailor Dependabot to your team's workflow.
 For example, you might want daily updates for critical dependencies, but only weekly updates for less critical ones.
 You can also combine security and version updates for comprehensive coverage.

-For further reading, GitHub provide a **[sample repo](https://github.com/dependabot/demo)** for setting up both security updates and version updates.
+For further reading, GitHub provides a **[sample repo](https://github.com/dependabot/demo)** for setting up both security and version updates.

 ### Bonus: Auto-Merge Dependabot PRs

-So far, all of the PRs we've discussed for updating dependencies have required a manual review and merge.
-Whilst doing some research on some GitHub repos, I stumbled across a **[GitHub Workflow](https://github.com/microsoftgraph/msgraph-sdk-dotnet/blob/main/.github/workflows/auto-merge-dependabot.yml)** which automatically marks **non-major** Dependabot update PRs as **auto-merged**.
+So far, all of the PRs we've discussed for updating dependencies have required manual review and merging.
+While researching some GitHub repositories, I came across a **[GitHub Workflow](https://github.com/microsoftgraph/msgraph-sdk-dotnet/blob/main/.github/workflows/auto-merge-dependabot.yml)** that automatically marks **non-major** Dependabot update PRs as **auto-merged**.

 <!-- {% raw %} -->
 ```yaml